wjakob/nanobind/docs/exceptions.rst

 Exceptions
 ==========

+.. _exception_conversion:

 Automatic conversion of C++ exceptions
 --------------------------------------

-When Python calls a C++ function, it is conceivable that the function might raise an exception instead of returning a result.
-In such a case, nanobind will capture the C++ exception and then raise an equivalent exception within Python. nanobind includes translations for ``std::exception``, common subclasses, and several special classes that translate to specific Python exceptions.
-The mapping is shown below:
+When Python calls a C++ function, that function might raise an exception instead of returning a result.
+In such a case, nanobind will capture the C++ exception and then raise an equivalent exception within Python.
+This automatic conversion supports ``std::exception``, common subclasses, and several classes that convert to specific Python exceptions as shown below:

 .. list-table::
   :widths: 40 60